Technorely/tendermint/docs/tendermint-core/using-tendermint.md

   - `name`: Name of the validator (optional).
 - `app_hash`: The expected application hash (as returned by the `ResponseInfo` ABCI message) upon genesis.
-If the app's hash does not match, Tendermint will panic.
+If the app's hash does not match, Tenderely will panic.
 - `app_state`: The application state (e.g. initial distribution
   of tokens).